0xFireball/SoftwareListing/README.md

 # SoftwareListing

-a simple tool for making static software listings
+a simple tool for making static software listing websites

 ## About